-On Tuesday morning, eight AMU students set out to the airport for a 5-day mission trip to Haiti with the Missionaries of Charity.
-Over the course of last week, they had an intense service experience focused on prayer.
+Earlier this month eight AMU students set out to the airport for a 5-day mission trip to Haiti with the Missionaries of Charity.
+Over the course of a week, they had an intense service experience focused on prayer.
 The students in Haiti worked alongside Mother Teresa’s congregation of sisters at their compound in Port-au-Prince, served in the Children’s Home, and accompanied the sisters as they traveled to other cities and attended to men, women and children in need.

 Mrs. Mary Towey, wife to President Towey, led the annual mission trip to Haiti, which was just one among the many places where our students have the opportunity to serve.
 Other mission trips offered this year through the Mother Teresa Project (MTP) include Calcutta, Washington, D.C., Dominican Republic, New Mexico, Mexico City, and Uganda.